 3. Slinky Dog Dash – Disney World’s newest coaster is surprisingly fun and is easily the best themed aspect of Toy Story Land.
 Depending on your age and who you are traveling with, this attraction will likely move up or down the list.
 The small height limit makes this far more family friendly than most attractions at this park and that’s a big reason this ranks so highly.
 Relative to Disney World’s other family coasters, Slinky Dog Dash is way more fun and a longer ride.
 While it might not be worth the wait times currently, Slinky Dog Dash is just plain fun.

 2. Millennium Falcon: Smugglers Run – Walt Disney World’s newest attraction is an incredible experience.
 From the queue all the way to the exit, guests take a tour through the iconic Millennium Falcon.
 The actual ride is really good but not perfect, a sort of Star Tours on steroids.
 The interactive element is fun but nothing outweighs the feeling of being on one of the most famous vehicles in film history.

 1. The Twilight Zone Tower of Terror – Even with some good attractions at Hollywood Studios, the Tower of Terror wins by a wide margin.
 A great story, a beautiful fit thematically, an inventive track system that stands the test of time and a thrill to boot.
 Tower of Terror is one of the best attractions in all of Walt Disney World and easily wins the honor of Hollywood Studios best attraction.

-Outside of Path of the Jedi, Hollywood Studios doesn’t have a bad attraction.
-Unfortunately, there’s only eight to judge and I expect a few of these to change over time.
+Hollywood Studios doesn’t have a bad attraction.
+Unfortunately, there’s only nine to judge and I expect a few of these to change over time.
 Still, the park has a good foundation of attractions to build on and, while it’s barely worth visiting as is, those attractions bode well for the future.